bof-ci/test-php/SOLUTION.md

 I'm using PHPSpec and Behat to run test for this project.

+# Installation #

 $ npm install gulp -g  "To install Gulp globally"

 $ npm install gulp gulp-phpspec gulp-notify gulp-run --save-dev "To install Gulp locally"